augustss/verse-semantics/Book/docs/03_operators.md

 ### Indexing Operator (`[]`)

-Used for multiple purposes in Verse:
+The square bracket operator is used for multiple purposes in Verse:

 1. **Array/Map indexing** - Access elements in collections
-2. **Function calls** (Verse-style) - Call functions with bracket syntax
+2. **Function calls** - Call functions which may fail
 3. **Computed member access** - Access object members dynamically

 <!--verse